jinfenglin/leetcode/readme.md

 -Palindrome partion(because keep copys of failed searching) -Insertion sort, logic is a chaose, make 3 condition more clear.
--Populating Next Right Pointers in Each Node II(I used recursion)
+-Populating Next Right Pointers in Each Node II(I used recursion) -Word Search 2(Using trie tree, while should integrate the search process with this function)

 Not PASS:
 -Word Break 2.
 Using DP+Backtracing, TLE for some reason